">

 Deer Haven

-Restoration work on the property included installing a tallgrass prairie, wetlands to support amphibians and a large native tree planting program.
-The 1-hectare tallgrass prairie is a rare and diverse habitat that supports insects and insect dependent birds.
+Restoration work on the nature reserve included installing a tallgrass prairie, wetlands to support amphibians, and a large native tree planting program.
+The 1-hectare tallgrass prairie is a rare and diverse habitat that supports insects and insect-dependent birds.
 Summers bloom with a variety of wildflowers such as Virginia Mountain Mint, Grey-headed Coneflowers, Stiff Goldenrod and native grasses such as Savannah Grass, Big Bluestem, and Little Bluestem provide seeds for birds during fall migration.
-Large parts of the former farmland have also been planted with a diverse mix of native tree and shrub species such as Tulip Tree, Bitternut Hickory, Eastern Flowering Dogwood and many more to recreate a Carolinian Forest.
-The restoration projects create habitat and also contribute to clean air and water and sequester carbon to mitigate climate change.
+Large parts of the former farmland have also been planted with a diverse mix of Carolinian native tree and shrub species.

 This project was supported by: